ABOUT EVIDENTIA

 AML supervisors are being replaced

-The current AML supervision model spans 22 professional body supervisors plus parts of HMRC supervision.
-The reform moves professional services AML supervision toward one FCA-led public supervisor.
+The current AML model spans 22 professional body supervisors plus relevant HMRC activity.
+The reform moves professional services oversight toward one FCA-led public authority.

-Evidentia is designed for the operational weak points that create the most pressure for small firms: knowing when to review, writing the rationale, linking the evidence, keeping follow-ups open, and producing a clear answer when the file is requested.
+Evidentia focuses on the points that often create pressure for small firms.
+It helps users start the right review, record the rationale, keep evidence and follow-ups connected, and produce a clearer answer when the AML file is requested.

 HMRC